1. Home: Explore careers

 Direct Application

 You can apply directly for jobs.
-Employers set their own entry requirements, though you'll need maths skills for measuring along with good practical skills.
+Employers set their own entry requirements, though you'll need maths skills for taking measurements along with good practical skills.

 Experience of general manufacturing and trades like window fitting or joinery may also be useful.

-You can get more information on careers in window fabrication and fenestration from Building Our Skills.
+You can get more details about careers in window fabrication from Building Our Skills.

 What it takes